 Soul Food

-On this page you will find information and resources to help you stay connected to the Harmony Hill church family and continue to grow as a disciple of Jesus in our current circumstances.
+On this page you will find information and resources to help you stay connected to the Harmony Hill church family and continue to grow as a disciple of Jesus.
 Please check out this page regularly for updates and the most current prayer points.

 SUNDAY WORSHIP

 We continue to meet each Sunday at 11.00am, for gathered worship in the church building.
-Please do remember that even if you don't yet feel ready for or comfortable with the idea of gathering with others in-person in the church building, you can still join with the church family for worship via the livestream on Sunday mornings or by accessing a recording of the service which will be available after worship has taken place.
+Please do remember that even if you aren't able to gather with us in-person in the church building you can still join with the church family for worship via the livestream on Sunday mornings or by accessing a recording of the service which will be available after worship has taken place.
 You can find both of these options by clicking on the Sunday Worship link.

 PRAYER